top of page

 REALISM & ROMANTICISM

-In my work I strive to convey both the strength and physicality, as well as the ethereal and sensory qualities of dance.
-When I began creating I thought my love for Brutalist, minimal, Modernist design had no place in representing the etherial and delicate properties of ballet... but as I braved incorporating it in to my style, it became clear that fusing these two opposing aesthetics was the perfect way for me to reflect the multifaceted jewel that is ballet - both tough and polished, each attribute as vital as the other and in need of acknowledgement.
+When I began creating I thought my love for Brutalist, minimal, Modernist design had no place in representing the etherial and delicate properties of ballet... but as I braved incorporating it in to my style, it became clear that fusing these two opposing aesthetics was the perfect way for me to reflect the multifaceted jewel that is ballet - A tale of incredible grit and determination, resulting in polished, emotionally moving art.
+Each attribute as vital as the other and in need of acknowledgement and so, I've come to seek this 'Brutalist Fairytale' in all of my work.

 ODETTE ORIGINAL SCULPTURE